lilygrierjil/data-engineering-zoomcamp/week_7_project/myproject/README.md

 - BigQuery to serve as a data warehouse where the data is prepared for analysis
 -

 The pipeline consists of three Prefect flows, which are run as sub-flows in the full flow.
-The first flow (found in `flows/ingest.py`) makes a call to the Memphis City Data API and downloads the most up-to-date dataset to a Google Cloud Storage data lake.
+- The first flow (found in `flows/ingest.py`) makes a call to the Memphis City Data API and downloads the most up-to-date dataset to a Google Cloud Storage data lake.

-The second flow (found in `flows/gcs_to_bq.py`) transfers the data from the data lake to BigQuery, a data warehouse tool.
-The data is partitioned on the month-year associated on which the offense date occurs and clustered on the crime type.
+- The second flow (found in `flows/gcs_to_bq.py`) transfers the data from the data lake to BigQuery, a data warehouse tool.
+The data is partitioned on the month-year associated on which the offense date occurs and clustered on the crime type category.
+Because it's a relatively small dataset (about 1.7 million rows with under 10 columns), I did not expect to see major gains from partitioning and clustering.
+I tested running the subsequent Spark queries with and without clustering and partitioning (i.e., clustered and partitioned, only clustered, only partitioned, neither clustered nor partitioned) and found that  clustering on crime categoy and partitioning on offense month resulted in some gains in query execution time (closer to 1 minute compared to 1 minute and 20 seconds).

-The third and final flow (found in WHERE) transforms the data within the data warehouse and prepares it for the dashboard.
+- The third and final flow (found in `flows/spark_job_flow.py`) transforms the data within the data warehouse and prepares it for the dashboard.
+The original dataset contains one row for each crime, and the query aggregates the dataset, grouping by crime type category and month-year, to get monthly counts of crimes of each category.

 After the full flow is run, we can use the aggregated dataset in Google Data Studio to create some visualizations to better understand the data.